ressurectit/ng-grid/readme.md

  - `contentChildren`
     - `ColumnComponent` - Array of column definitions for columns, content getter
     - `ColumnGroupComponent` - Array of column group definitions for grid, content getter

+ #### *Properties*
+ - `id: string` - Id of grid, must be unique
+ - `data: any[]` - Gets or sets data that are rendered in grid
+ - `totalCount: number` - Number of all items for current filter
+ - `rowCssClassCallback: (rowData: any) => string` - Callback function that is called for each row with data of row and allows you to return string css classes, enables adding special css classes to row
+ - `options: GridOptions` - Set options that are used for configuring grid
+ - `page: number` - Gets or sets current page number of grid
+ - `itemsPerPage: number` - Gets or sets current number of items per page

+ #### *Methods*
+ - `toggleColumn(index: number)` - Toggles visibility of column
+    - `index: number` - Index of toggled column
+ - `refreshToDefault()` - Refresh grid data with initial paging and ordering
+ - `refresh()` - Refresh grid data
+ - `performsOrdering(orderingColumn: ColumnComponent|string)` - Performs ordering on provided column
+    - `orderingColumn: ColumnComponent|string` - Name of column or column itself that is used for ordering